Special Services and Opportunities

 Texas A&M University-Commerce is dedicated to helping students attain a quality education.
 Eligibility for competitive merit-based scholarships is determined primarily by the results of the SAT or ACT college entrance tests and a student’s high school academic record.
 All freshman scholarship recipients are required to attend an early summer orientation and registration session, usually conducted in June.
 Some, but not all, of the competitive scholarship programs may act to reduce an out-of-state student’s tuition charges from nonresident to Texas resident levels.
 This status is determined by legislative act and is subject to change.
 All scholarships are only for full-time students, unless otherwise indicated.
 All students who have been admitted into the University will be considered for scholarships.

 Satisfactory Academic Progress—Evaluation of satisfactory academic progress of students receiving a scholarship is completed by the staff of the Office of Financial Aid and Scholarships.
-To review the SAP Policy please visit the scholsrhip website at www.tamuc.edu/scholarship .
+To review the SAP Policy please visit the scholarship website at www.tamuc.edu/scholarship.

 Freshman Entering A&M-Commerce—Students who have been admitted to the University will be considered for scholarships.
 A separate application is not required.
 The primary scholarships available to entering freshman are the: Academic Excellence; Blue and Gold; Presidential.

 Transfer Students—Students who have been admitted to the University will be considered for scholarships.
-A separate application is not required.
+A separate scholarship application found at http://web.tamuc.edu/admissions/tuitionCosts/financialAid/scholarships/documents/UndergradApplication.pdf will need to be completed.
 The primary scholarships available for junior-community transfer students are: Phi Theta Kappa Scholarship; the Transfer Scholarship.

-Graduate Students—While graduate student scholarships are limited, some graduate students may be eligible for a Graduate Housing Scholarship.
-Scholarship recipients are required to enroll in and complete 9 graduate hours each semester and maintain a semester and cumulative 3.0 grade point average.
+Graduate Students—While graduate student scholarships are limited, graduate students are encouraged to apply by completing the Graduate Scholarship application.
+The application is located at http://web.tamuc.edu/admissions/tuitionCosts/financialAid/scholarships/documents/GraduateApplication.pdf .
 For additional information, contact the Office of Financial Aid and Scholarship at 903-886-5915 or visit the website at www.tamuc.edu/scholarship .

 Financial Aid Office

 Most financial aid granted at A&M-Commerce is based upon the student’s financial need and is awarded on a priority basis according to file completion date.
 Students who do not demonstrate financial need will be eligible for the unsubsidized Direct or Federal Family Education Loan and for the Federal Parent Loans for Students (Fed.
 PLUS).
 Academic progress and scholastic standing are taken into consideration when aid is awarded.
 Recipients are required to maintain the number of hours for which they are paid.
 Prorated repayment of aid is expected from students who withdraw or drop hours.
-All applications must be completed by April 1 to insure availability of funds.
+All applications must be completed by the priority deadline to insure availability of funds.
 Programs with limited funding (TPEG, FSEOG, FCWS, Perkins, and other grants, but not the Pell Grant) are awarded to eligible students on a first-come, first-serve basis.
-Priority for these funds are given to full-time students who have completed their financial aid file by April 1 (the priority date).
-To view all forms of available financial aid please visit the website at www.tamuc.edu/financial-aid .
+Priority for these funds is given to full-time students who have completed their financial aid file by the priority deadline.
+For information on the priority date and to view all forms of available financial aid please visit the website at www.tamuc.edu/financial-aid.

 Withdrawing on Financial Aid/Return of Title IV Aid